Mulled wine is the quintessential warming Christmas drink, but have you ever heard of a smoking bishop?

-Step back in time with a Christmas tipple or two/Credit: Jason Ingram
+Step back in time with a Christmas tipple or two (Photo by: Jason Ingram)

 It’s a great touch to accompany your tipples with tantalising baked morsels.
 Use seasonal ingredients and choose bold savoury flavours to complement the sweet fiery booze.
 Having one sugary option to serve those with a sweet tooth is also good idea.
 Cheers!

 - Christmas recipe: how to make coconut ice

 ‘I’ll raise your salary, and endeavour to assist your struggling family,’’ it’s the part in Charles Dickens’ A Christmas Carol when Scrooge comes good and Bob Cratchit’s fortunes change for the better.
 Meant for sharing, Scrooge rustles up some Smoking Bishop and begins to make amends.

 The smoke in smoking refers to the steaming tendrils of smoke as the drink warms – but never boils, lest any alcohol evaporates.
 Bishop was the 19th century code name for port.
 There are other versions of the drink, all of which signify a drink enjoyed by those with a certain largess.